BdR76/CSVLint/readme.md

 Roadmap/goals
 -------------
-The CSVLint plugin is work-in-progress, here is list of features I want to add (~~strikethrough~~ is done)
+The CSV Lint plugin is work-in-progress, here is list of features I want to add (~~strikethrough~~ is done)

 * ~~Convert datetime values to different formats~~
 * ~~Convert decimal symbol to point/comma~~